Guitar-Sound-Processing/GSP/ext_device/ESP32.md

 # External Device

 Although any microprocessor module may be used to translate high level to low level effect commands in GSP, a ESP32 WROVER module was chosen by its capability to provide wifi and bluetooth support.
-Therefore GSP can be configured
+Therefore GSP can be potentially configured by any smartphone or computer connected to ESP32.

-## Effect Command format

-Any Effect Command must obey the following format:
+## Current ESP32 tasks

+ESP32 WROVER has the following tasks:

+.
+To receive, interpret and execute the Expression Pedal commands (A, C and S)